-On April 28, 2011, a twenty-two year old Fairmont City man pled guilty to a drug conspiracy the United States Attorney for the Southern District of Illinois, Stephen R. Wigginton, announced today.
-Luis M. Ramirez waived indictment and pled guilty to an Information charging him with Conspiracy to Distribute and Possess with the Intent to Distribute Cocaine in United States District Court in East St. Louis.
-In addition, Ramirez admitted the forfeiture allegation contained in the Information.
+A Fairmont City man pled guilty on March 29, 2013, in federal court to being a member of a large cocaine distribution organization, the United States for the Southern District of Illinois, Stephen R. Wigginton, announced today.
+Antonio O. Escobar, 27, pled guilty to Conspiracy to Distribute and Possess With the Intent to Distribute Cocaine.
+He also admitted the Forfeiture Allegation contained in the Indictment.